In-class Discussions of Student Writing: Maximizing the Effectiveness of Your Writing Lessons and Minimizing the Class Time You Use for Them

 Part II: Choosing samples of student writing

-Once you receive the first submissions of your students’ papers, sort through them and select samples before you mark the pages, then photocopy and/or transfer the selections onto transparencies.
+Once you receive the first submissions of your students’ papers, sort through them and select samples before you mark the pages, then photocopy and/or prepare samples to share in class.
 When you select your samples, you should:

 - Try to select student writing samples that target a specific writing issue that will be applicable throughout the semester.
 Some examples of writing issues you might address are thesis statements; paragraph construction; incorporating quotations into writing vs. paraphrasing; the difference between summarizing and analyzing; etc.